WDI-SEA/notes/07-angular/angular-services/starwars-codealong.md

 We've used services when working with `$http` and Bootstrap modals, and we just made our own.
 By doing so, we've isolated business logic out of our controllers, so that they can focus mainly on initializing and manipulating data.

-Later, we'll add routing to this Doughnut app and implement all of the CRUD functions.
+Later, we'll add routing to this Star Wars app and implement all of the CRUD functions.